MainulDip/iOS-study/SwiftLanguageTour/swift-basic-103-oop.md

 #### property observers | `willSet` & `didSet`:
 observers `willSet/didSet` can be applied to the stored properties (not in computed properties) as side effect triggers. `newValue` is available in `willSet` and `oldValue` is available in `didSet`.

+* Stored property can have property observers
+* property observers and computed properties can't stay together

-* willSet is called just before the value is stored.
+- willSet is called just before the value is stored.
-* didSet is called immediately after the new value is stored.
+- didSet is called immediately after the new value is stored.
-* those will only trigger when their property changes after initialization, so changing property in `init` block will not trigger observers.
+- those will only trigger when their property changes after initialization, so changing property in `init` block will not trigger observers.
-* usually used to change other stored properties as side-effect
+- usually/can-be used to change other stored properties as side-effect

 ```swift
 struct Person {